BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 I think this case may well distract from the good work of the company if I were to remain in office until the end of my term, he said.

-Sharp is the latest in a series of politicians and civil servants brought down by their association with Johnson, a charismatic and chaotic politician who became Prime Minister in 2019 and led Britain out of the European Union l ‘Next year.
+Sharp is the latest in a series of politicians and public servants toppled by their association with Johnson, a charismatic and chaotic politician who became Prime Minister in 2019 and led Britain out of the European Union the following year.

-Johnson himself was forced to resign last year after a series of scandals over money, ethics and judgment became too much for his Conservative Party colleagues to bear.
+Johnson himself was forced to quit last year after a series of money-related scandals, ethics and judgment became too much for his Conservative Party colleagues.

 The thrice-married politician, who has at least seven children, had a lucrative career as a columnist and author before taking a pay cut when he became prime minister.